 If you have the funds, invest in acoustical clouds for the ceiling that block the annoying noise and, at the same time, improve the look of the house.

-If you have added drop ceiling and still can hear the sound or you don’t like the current look, consider adding another layer of drywall.
+If you have added a drop ceiling and still can hear the sound or don’t like the current look, consider adding another drywall layer.

 Soundproof the floor

 Did you know noise from your downstairs neighbor might be getting into your house through the floor?
 To reduce it, consider soundproofing the floor.
 The first step is to install a thick carpet that will deaden the sounds.